 Optimal Irrigation Tips for Your Yard

-Use Deep Watering Techniques For Effectively Watering Your Lawn
+Use Deep Watering Techniques for Strong Roots

 Infrequent, deep watering encourages deep rooting of the grass for superior drought hardiness.
 Water deeply, with 1 to 1.5 inches of water weekly, and account for local rainfall.
 This deep irrigation strategy encourages a slower but more hardy root expansion and establishment period in the lawn.